mjeffe/spa-template/README.md

 ![Vue.js logo](web/src/assets/images/vuejs-logo.sm.png) ![Laravel logo](web/src/assets/images/laravel-logo.min.svg)
 # SPA Starter Template

+**Update: Sep 2021** *This project is old, I would not recommend using it!
+There are a number of security vulnerabilities in dependencies (as identified by GitHub's dependabot).*

 This is a template project with some basics scaffolding for building a Single Page App (SPA) client with [Vue.js](https://vuejs.org/) and REST API backend with [Laravel](https://laravel.com/).